uvapl/uva-prog-physics/10 Week 1/10 Python Practice/10 Exercises.md

+# Coding exercises

+These exercises will take you on a trip through Python.
+You are supposed to try out the code in your Python interpreter as often as possible.

 ## Exercise 1.0 – Installing Python

 Follow the instructions on installing Python and IDLE in the **Getting Started** section.
 Be sure to install Python version 2.7.x!
 Ask an assistant for help if you run into any trouble.
 Before continuing, play around with the Python shell a bit and explore how you can use it as a calculator.